hafizsyaqif/jackbdu.github.io/_posts/2018-01-01-getting-started-with-photoshop.md

 ![Kitten]({{ site.baseurl }}/media/{{ page.categories[0] }}/getting-started-with-photoshop/workspace-kitten.png)

 Alternatively, instead of creating a new document and importing an image, we can also open the image with Photoshop directly.
+However, if we do need to add more images, we still need to go to File > Place Embeded...

 ## Step 4: Learn the Tools